Bears expected to sign Mike Glennon, and the money might not be as bad as you think

 Glennon’s upside doesn’t appear especially grand, but then again his floor shouldn’t be too low.
 This is very uninspiring talk for a team that has waded through years of Jay Cutler crests and crashes the past eight seasons, but landing a solid performer now for low-end starter money isn’t the worst thing the Bears could have done.
 The guaranteed percentage of Glennon’s proposed deal is 42.4 percent, which is well below where most starting-level, bridge QB or top-five backups land; most of them are north of 50 percent.

 So it’s a one- or two-year deal.
 Maybe if you put it next to Brian Hoyer’s two-year, $6 million contract he’ll soon sign with the San Francisco 49ers, it doesn’t look like the most thrifty allocation of resources.
-But the staff is saying that Glennon is better in their eyes to Hoyer and that it’s likely they’ll draft a quarterback who can push Glennon either way.
+But the staff is saying that Glennon is better in their eyes than Hoyer and that it’s likely they’ll draft a quarterback who can push Glennon either way.

 If the Bears truly were driving up their own price, with no real serious bidders pushing them on Glennon, then we can find real fault with that.
 That’s never good negotiating, and the Bears’ organizational concerns would be ripe for criticism again.
 But in a vacuum, this might not be as bad a move on the surface as it appeared less than a week ago.

 We’ll find more out when the full numbers emerge.
-But the Bears have landed a starter for the time being prior to the draft, which takes the pressure off a rookie having to step in Day 1 and perform.
-It could be a decent short-term answer with strong long-term gains if they find the right rookie with which to pair Glennon.
-That’s asking a lot for a team that hasn’t spent higher than a fourth-round pick on a quarterback since 2003, but it’s also the approach they need in such a critical time for the franchise.
+But the Bears have landed a starter for the time being prior to the draft, which takes pressure off a rookie having to step in Day 1 and perform.
+It could be a decent short-term answer with strong long-term gains if they find the right rookie to pair with Glennon.
+That’s asking a lot for a team that hasn’t spent higher than a fourth-round pick on a quarterback since 2003, but it’s also the approach it needs in such a critical time for the franchise.

-The GM and coach are fighting right now to keep their jobs.
+The general manager and coach are fighting right now to keep their jobs.
 The Bears could lose some of their own free agents and miss out on signing others.
 They had to do something — and fast — and they have addressed a critical need for low-end QB starter money.

-Put simply: It’s maybe not as bad as you thought.
+It’s maybe not as bad as you thought.
 If that’s not a Bears-ish compliment, then I don’t know what is.

 – – – – – – –